 3. The Crown of Louis XV

 During and after the French Revolution in 1789, most of the royal treasure was either destroyed (sometimes melted) or stolen.
 What little is left of that treasure carries great historical value as it is a concrete record of the French monarchy, so if you want to learn a bit more about the history of France while on your visit, this is the perfect stop.
 The crown of Louis XV was commissioned by the king and worn during his coronation.
 The superb 1722 piece is made of silver and silk and decorated with pearls and precious stones.
-The crown part of the Decorative Arts Department (colored purple on your map) is on level one in a room so incredibly beautiful that you need to check it out, even if you’re not interested in the crown.
+The crown part of the Decorative Arts Department is on level one in a room so incredibly beautiful that you need to check it out, even if you’re not interested in the crown.
 Dallongeville goes as far as to say that the room, named the Apollo Galerie, is “like a mini version of Versailles’ Hall of Mirrors.”
 Enough said.

 4. Winged human-headed bulls

 Located in the Near Eastern Antiquities section of the museum (colored yellow on the map), the two identical pieces are 13 feet tall and 13 feet wide, and each was carved from a single block of alabaster.
 According to the details provided by the museum, the Winged human-headed bulls were “protective genies called shedu or lamassu and were placed as guardians at certain gates and doorways around the city and palace.”
 The details on the pieces are astonishing; just take a look at the creatures’ beards and wings.
 And if you look even closer, you’ll notice that each of them has five legs, not four.
 Each piece has two legs visible from the front, but when you look at each of them from the side, you’ll see four legs, including one that is not visible from the front.
 The pieces date back to around 721-705 BC and come from modern-day Iraq.